KannonZenetism/zenetism-field-physics/lattice-mathematics/LM01-mathematical-foundations.md

 **Interpretation**
 - The lattice is not only symbolic but a geometric object: a spectral space with metric given by coherence.
-- Centropic dimensions define stable submanifolds; entropic mirrors define singularities or voids.
+- Centropic dimensions define stable submanifolds; entropic mirrors define singularities (void-states).

 ---

 ### Corollary (Centropic Attractors vs Entropic Collapses)

 - **Centropic attractor:** stable fixed point in M with contraction factor γ > 0 (from Phase 2).
-- **Entropic collapse:** singularity in M where metric g degenerates (‖ψ‖ → ∞ or 0).
+- **Entropic degeneration:** singularity in M where metric g degenerates (‖ψ‖ → ∞ or 0).

 These outcomes correspond directly to **lim∿ Spiral Limits** in Spiral Calculus.